-We depend on single-source suppliers for two critical components for our DNA synthesis process.
-The loss of these suppliers, or their failure to supply us with the necessary components on a timely basis, could cause delays in the future capacity of our DNA synthesis process and adversely affect our business.
+We depend on one single-source supplier for a critical component for our DNA synthesis process.
+The loss of this supplier or its failure to supply us with the necessary component on a timely basis, could cause delays in the future capacity of our DNA synthesis process and adversely affect our business.

-We depend on single-source suppliers for two critical components for our DNA synthesis process.
-We do not currently have the infrastructure or capability internally to manufacture these components.
-Although we have a substantial reserve of supplies and although alternative suppliers exist for each of these critical components of our synthesis process, our existing DNA synthesis manufacturing process has been designed based on the functions, limitations, features and specifications of the components that we currently utilize.
-We have supply agreements in place with these component suppliers.
-However, there can be no assurance that our supply of these components will not be limited, interrupted, or of satisfactory quality or continue to be available at acceptable prices.
-Additionally, we do not have any control over the process or timing of the acquisition or manufacture of materials by our manufacturers, and cannot ensure that they will deliver to us the components we order on time, or at all.
+We depend on one single-source supplier for a critical component for our DNA synthesis process.
+We do not currently have the infrastructure or capability internally to manufacture this component.
+Although we have a substantial reserve of supplies and although alternative suppliers exist for this critical component of our synthesis process, our existing DNA synthesis manufacturing process has been designed based on the functions, limitations, features and specifications of the components that we currently utilize.
+We have a supply agreement in place with this component supplier.
+However, there can be no assurance that our supply of this component will not be limited, interrupted, or of satisfactory quality or continue to be available at acceptable prices.
+Additionally, we do not have any control over the process or timing of the acquisition or manufacture of materials by our manufacturer, and cannot ensure that it will deliver to us the component we order on time, or at all.

-The loss of either of the components provided by these suppliers could require us to change the design of our manufacturing process based on the functions, limitations, features and specifications of the replacement components.
+The loss of this component provided by this supplier could require us to change the design of our manufacturing process based on the functions, limitations, features and specifications of the replacement components.

 In addition, the lead time needed to establish a relationship with a new supplier can be lengthy, and we may experience delays in meeting demand in the event we must switch to a new supplier.
 The time and effort to qualify a new supplier could result in additional costs, diversion of resources or reduced manufacturing yields, any of which would negatively impact our operating results.
 Further, we may be unable to enter into agreements with a new supplier on commercially reasonable terms, which could have a material adverse impact on our business.
-Our dependence on these two single-source suppliers exposes us to certain risks, including the following:
+Our dependence on this single-source supplier exposes us to certain risks, including the following:

-- our suppliers may cease or reduce production or deliveries, raise prices or renegotiate terms; - we may be unable to locate a suitable replacement on acceptable terms or on a timely basis, if at all; - if there is a disruption to one or both of our single-source suppliers' operations, and if we are unable to enter into arrangements with alternative suppliers, we will have no other means of completing our synthesis process until they restore the affected facilities or we or they procure alternative manufacturing facilities or sources of supply; - delays caused by supply issues may harm our reputation, frustrate our customers and cause them to turn to our competitors for future projects; and - our ability to progress our core DNA synthesis business could be materially and adversely impacted if any of our single-source suppliers upon which we rely were to experience a significant business challenge, disruption or failure due to issues such as financial difficulties or bankruptcy, issues relating to other customers such as regulatory or quality compliance issues, or other financial, legal, regulatory or reputational issues.
+- · our supplier may cease or reduce production or deliveries, raise prices or renegotiate terms; - · we may be unable to locate a suitable replacement on acceptable terms or on a timely basis, if at all; - if there is a disruption to our single-source supplier's operations, and if we are unable to enter into arrangements with alternative suppliers, we will have no other means of completing our synthesis process until they restore the affected facilities or we or they procure alternative manufacturing facilities or sources of supply; - delays caused by supply issues may harm our reputation, frustrate our customers and cause them to turn to our competitors for future projects; and - our ability to progress our DNA synthesis products could be materially and adversely impacted if the single-source supplier upon which we rely were to experience a significant business challenge, disruption or failure due to issues such as financial difficulties or bankruptcy, issues relating to other customers such as regulatory or quality compliance issues, or other financial, legal, regulatory or reputational issues.